sprestage/trakehner-db-new/README.md

   $ pg_ctl -D /usr/local/var/postgres -l ~/postgres-server.log start
 ~~~~

+Remember that in binding.pry, you can find where you are in the code with
+`> show-source
+`

 Good advice on where to store the various different types of tests: https://guides.rubyonrails.org/testing.html#rails-sets-up-for-testing-from-the-word-go